jnalanko/unitig-flipper/README.md

 cargo build --release
 ```

 This produces the binary to `target/release/unitig_flipper`.
-If you want to install the program to $PATH, run `cargo install --path .`
+If you want to install the program to `$PATH`, run `cargo install --path .`

 ```
 Usage: unitig_flipper --input <input> --output <output> -k <k>